Aditya-1208/SurveilHub/Contributing.md

 - All changes to database must be through migrations only!
-    - To create migrations for changes made, run `flask db migrate -m "YOUR_MESSAGE"`
+    - To create migrations for changes made, run

+        `flask db migrate -m "YOUR_MESSAGE"`
     - To apply the migrations

         `flask db upgrade`
     - To reverse last migration

         `flask db downgrade`

-- If you create a new model, import it into application factory file to enable the Flask-Migrate to detect the new model
+- If you create a new model, import it into application factory file to enable the Flask-Migrate to detect the new model/

+- In some cases, Flask-Migrate may not be able to detect changes, in such cases, create migration files yourself and add/edit the contents to enforce requried changes!